Author Archives: Matthew Tontonoz

 That shift was unfortunate, because it has blinded us to ways that males and females are more similar than they are different.
 As an example of how a focus on difference can blind researchers to what is otherwise staring them in the face, Crews points to the history of our understanding of the hormone progesterone, long thought to be a specifically “female” hormone.

-“People had worked on progesterone for years and they were driven by this idea that is pro-gestational, hence the name, and it’s a female hormone,” says Crews.
+“People had worked on progesterone for years and they were driven by this idea that it’s pro-gestational, hence the name, and it’s a female hormone,” says Crews.
 “But in fact males show this enormous diurnal rhythm of progesterone.”

 And the hormone has an important role in male behavior.
 Crews explains that a male rat who is castrated (i.e., has its testes removed so it cannot produce testosterone) and then given testosterone will mount a female, but he’s not quite as good as an intact male.
 Partly, he says, that’s because females don’t like these castrated hormonal impostors as much.
 But if castrated males are given both testosterone and progesterone they become indistinguishable from intact males.
 “So progesterone, a ‘female-like’ hormone, is in fact important in male sexual behavior,” says Crews.